-There’s no shortage of information out there on the topic of getting your baby to sleep, because – let’s face it – being sleep deprived is not fun.
-From sleeping through the night to nap routines, schedules and even self-soothing, there’s a lot to know about sleep when it comes to your baby.
-To help you wade through a bit of the confusion (and avoid that overwhelmed new parent feeling), here are a few do’s and don’ts of baby sleep that we’ve found helpful.
+There’s no shortage of information out there on the topic of getting your baby to sleep because, as you’ve probably already learned, being sleep-deprived is not fun.
+From sleeping through the night to nap routines, schedules and even self-soothing, there’s a lot to know about sleep when it comes to your babe.
+To help you wade through a bit of the confusion (and avoid that overwhelmed new parent feeling), here are a few of the most important do’s and don’ts of baby sleep, with help from Amanda Jewson, sleep consultant and founder of Baby’s Best Sleep.

 Do: Let them sleep as much as they want for the first 3-4 months.
 Really.